-If that number is fluctuating then manually move the estimate slider to the right until that number is stable at 0.0.
+If that number is fluctuating then manually move the Estimate slider to the right until that number is stable at 0.0.
 If you've moved the slider all the way to -24 and its still fluctuating then you have a grounding or interference problem somewhere in the chain.

-If so, the first thing to check is that the grounding wire coming from your turntable is connected to your mixer's grounding posts.
+If so, the first thing to check is that the grounding wire coming from your turntable is connected to a TTM 57SL grounding post.

-Next, make sure that the SL1 isn't sitting next to a power source such as a power strip or power box and that the rca cables connected to the SL1 aren't laying across other power conducting cables.
+Next, make sure that your mixer isn't sitting next to a power source such as a power strip or power box and that your RCA cables aren't lying across other power conducting cables.

 If you are still experiencing issues, you might have to adjust the placement of your setup.
-For example, make sure bass bins aren't directly under the turntables. for more calibration troubleshooting help see "Scope Reading and Fixes" on page 36.
+For example, make sure bass bins aren't directly under the turntables.